LostPetInitiative/study_winter_22_23/myexp/readme.md

-# Your Experiments file will save in this folder
+# Your Experiment files will save in this folder
+- backbone.pth
+- header.pth
+- log.png
+- train_log.json
+- val_log.json